Ray1983-star/cybersecurity-labs/projects/README.md

 These projects are part of a structured offensive security learning path, covering:

 1. Reconnaissance
 2. Enumeration
 3. Initial Access
 4. Post-Exploitation
 5. Detection & Analysis
+6. Attack Path Analysis

 Each project builds on the previous to simulate real-world attack workflows.